satishchauhan5/Static_Website_AWSEC2Instance/README.md

-# Aws host web on ec2 server
+# host a web on aws ec2 server